omarek386/movies_app/README.md

 ## 📄 License

-This project is created by **Abdalluh Essam** as a demonstration of Flutter Clean Architecture.
+This project is a demonstration of Flutter Clean Architecture.

 ## 🤝 Contributing